Rigging

 Do yourself a favor and cut off the loops that come on both your flyline and your leader.
 Tie a piece of Amnesia to your flyline using a Needle Nail Knot.
 Tie the other end of the Amnesia to a micro swivel with a 3-turn Clinch Knot.
 Whenever you want to change your leader just cut off the old one and tie the new one to the other side of the micro swivel with another 3-turn Clinch Knot.
 And then say goodbye to getting those huge Perfection Loops that come on you leader caught in your rod guides.

-First, I like to rig up a versatile graphite rod so that I can adjust my approach quickly and easily from nymphing with an indicator, to nymphing with a sighter, to streamers or to dries the moment the conditions call for a change.
-Glass, bamboo or Euro Nymphing rods are specialty pieces of equipment meant for specific situations and therefore have only a limited place in my collection.
+I like to rig up so that I can adjust my approach quickly and easily from nymphing with an indicator, to nymphing with a sighter, to streamers or to dries the moment the conditions call for a change.
+I prefer versatility over specialization.
 This is because I’m not a “Dry Fly” angler or a “Streamer Junkie” or a “Euro Nympher” I’m a trout fisherman who likes catching as many trout as I can in various conditions all year long.
-For me, that means a powerful 10 foot long rod with flex closer to the tip but with as much flex in that tip as possible.
-My rod is paired with a weight forward floating 5 weight line.
+For me, that means a powerful 10 foot five weight rod with flex closer to the tip but with as much flex in that tip as possible.
+My rod is paired with a good all-purpose weight forward floating line.
+I don’t skimp on my fly lines.
 No need for a fancy reel, it just needs to function properly and balance the long rod.
 I prefer click and pawl reels for most trout situations.
+They’re just simpler.

-With that said, the most important part of my entire system is the leader not the fly or the rod.
-My leaders are comprised of three main parts: a section of 25 lbs.
-Maxima Chameleon, a packaged tapered 9 foot 2x leader with a butt diameter of around .020-.025 inches and tippet.
-To assemble these parts I first cut off the welded loops that fly line manufacturers only include for anglers that don’t want to learn knots.
-Then I tie on a section of about 18 inches of the Maxima connected to the fly line with a needle nail knot.
-At the end of this section I attach the leader.
-I cut off the perfection loop that came tied on the leader from the factory and chuck it and attach the butt section of the leader to the Maxima.
-I then cut off up to 18 inches of the tippet section of that leader and chuck it too and attach a 1.5mm tippet ring.
-The other side of the tippet ring gets a section of level tippet.
+With that said, the most important part of my entire system is the leader and fly line- not the rod, reel, or even the fly.
+My leaders are comprised of three main parts: a level section of red Sunset Amnesia, a tapered section of clear Maxima and a level section of clear tippet.
+To assemble these three parts I first cut off the welded loops that fly line manufacturers only include for anglers that don’t want to learn knots.
+Then, I tie on a section of about 18 inches of 25lbs Amnesia connected to the fly line with a needle nail knot.
+Next, I tie on about a six foot piece of 20lbs Maxima, about a nine inch piece of 12lbs Maxima and about a nine inch piece of 8lbs Maxima.
+Finally, I use a 1.5mm tippet ring to attach a section of tippet.

-For the most part, I will keep the leader section the same indefinitely.
+For the most part, I will keep the Maxima section the same indefinitely.
 It could last an entire season.
-However, the Maxima and the tippet sections will change depending on the types of flies and technique I choose to use.
+However, the Amnesia and the tippet sections will change depending on the types of flies and technique I choose to use.

-If I’m using a dry fly, the Maxima and my tippet will probably be about 18 inches each.
-If I’m also using a nymph dropper, I tie a single piece of tippet from the dry to the nymph that is at least 1.5 times the depth that I want the nymph to sink to.
+If I’m using a dry fly, the Amnesia and my tippet will be about 18 inches each.
+If I’m also using a nymph dropper, I tie a piece of tippet from the dry to the nymph that is at least 1.5 times the depth that I want the nymph to sink to.

-If I’m only using nymphs, I add an additional 18-24 feet of Maxima that will be used in place of fly line.
-The fly line simply stays in the reel due to the length of the section of Maxima.
-Then I put a 6 foot piece of tippet onto my tippet ring and then to a nymph.
-Then I tie on another section of tippet of up to 18 inches from the first nymph to a second heavier nymph.
-I will either use an indicator attached to the tippet below the tippet ring and/or I will tie on one piece of hi-viz dacron backing using a uni knot with the tag left about an inch long above the tippet ring and use it as an adjustable sighter.
-However, if I know that all I’m going to do is nymph without an indicator, I will probably bring a 3 weight Euro specific rod with a Euro specific line and a micro thin leader.
+If I’m using nymphs, I add an additional 18-24 feet to the Amnesia section that will be used in place of fly line.
+The fly line simply stays on the reel due to the length of the Amnesia.
+Then, I put a six foot piece of tippet from my tippet ring to a nymph.
+Next, I tie on another piece of tippet of up to 18 inches from the first nymph to a second heavier nymph.
+I will either use an indicator attached to the tippet somewhere below the tippet ring and/or I will use an indicator marker to create a sighter above the tippet ring.

 I prefer a simple piece of Dacron backing to a monofilament sighter.
 They are adjustable, quick and easy to tie onto your leader, and may even be more visible.
 If you’ve ever left the tags long on your monofilament sighters, you’ll love how supple Dacron is and therefore virtually tangle free.